oracle/node-oracledb/doc/api.md

 ## <a name="intro"></a> 1.
 Introduction

-The [*node-oracledb*](https://github.com/oracle/node-oracledb) add-on for Node.js powers high performance Oracle Database applications.
+The [*node-oracledb*](https://www.npmjs.com/package/oracledb) add-on for Node.js powers high performance Oracle Database applications.

 This document shows how to use node-oracledb.
 The API reference is in sections 2 - 7 and the user guide in subsequent sections.

 For how to install node-oracledb, see [INSTALL](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md).

+The node-oracledb API is a generic Oracle Database access layer.
+Almost all the functionality described here is common across all current Oracle Databases.
+However the documentation may describe some database features that are in specific Oracle Database versions, editions, or require additional database options or packs.

 ### Example: Simple SELECT statement in Node.js with Callbacks